develasquez/workload-identity-gke/README.md

 kubectl create serviceaccount --namespace $NAMESPACE $SA_NAME
 ```
+### Create an annotation in the k8s service account

 With the next command we will set a reference from the kubernetes service account to the IAM service account